ApiLogicServer/Docs/docs/Sample-Genai.md

     Include a notes field for orders.

-    Enforce the Check Credit requirement (do not generate check constraints):
+    Use LogicBank to create declare_logic() to enforce the Check Credit requirement (do not generate check constraints):
     1. Customer.balance <= credit_limit
     2. Customer.balance = Sum(Order.amount_total where date_shipped is null)
     3. Order.amount_total = Sum(Item.amount)